 In some cases, the state will designate what era the car is from; for example, in Tennessee, a car produced anywhere between 1977 and 1983 would be given a 1977-era license plate.
 In New York, you’ll receive plate dates for whichever year the car was made.

-While such license plates may be less expensive to buy upfront, you’ll want to avoid having them cost you money in the long run.
-If you don’t follow the restrictions, you could end up with fines or tickets.
+While vintage license plates may be less expensive to buy upfront, you’ll want to avoid having them cost you money in the long run.
+If you don’t follow state restrictions, you could end up with fines or tickets.
 Since each state has its own rules and regulations for ownership, don’t assume when moving to a new state that the laws will be the same, even if you already have antique plates on your car.

 In some states, you’ll be allowed to drive a certain distance for your own driving pleasure, while other states place limits on when the car is allowed on the road.
 In Virginia, for example, you can drive up to 250 miles from your home on any day of the week; in Tennessee, the car can only be used for general transportation on Saturday or Sunday, but there are no limits on the number of miles you drive.